-Once you are in the Exchange admin center, the left-hand pane lists the main admin options.
+6. Once in the Exchange admin center, the left-hand pane lists the main admin options.
 Click on mail flow.

-As not all the signature options are displayed, click More options at the bottom of the window.
+10. As not all the signature options are displayed, click More options… at the bottom of the window.

-In the *Apply this rule if… section, select your desired conditions.
-For example, you could set it so that the sender is located inside your organization or is a member of a certain group like the marketing department.
+11. In the *Apply this rule if… section, select your desired conditions.
+For example, you could set it so that the sender is located inside your organization or is a member of a specific group like the marketing department.

-You now need to specify a fallback action in the event that the Office 365 signature cannot be automatically added to an email.
+14. Click OK.
+You now need to specify a fallback action if the Office 365 signature cannot be automatically added to an email.
 You have three choices available to you:

 - Wrap – this causes the message to be enclosed in a new email envelope.
 The Office 365 email signature is then added to the new message.

 - Ignore – send the email without the signature.
 This is the safest option to choose.